apriljoyagquiz/IT3205-TeamAbracaData/README.md

 <p align="center">
   <img width="190" height="190" src="https://github.com/apriljoyagquiz/IT3205-TeamAbracaData/blob/main/Datasets/NoPoverty.png">
 </p>
+<p align = "justify">SDG 1 seeks to eradicate poverty in all of its forms worldwide.
+Its goals include ensuring that everyone, especially the poorest and most vulnerable, has equal access to economic resources; basic services; property and land control; natural resources; and new technologies.</p>

 <p align = "justify"> Poverty eradication is not a charitable task; it is an act of justice and the key to unlocking enormous human potential.
 Despite this, nearly half of the world's population is impoverished, and a lack of food and clean water kills thousands every day of the year.
 We can feed the hungry, eradicate disease, and give everyone in the world a chance to prosper and live a productive and rich life if we work together. </p>